The Barnetts adopted Natalia Grace of Ukraine in 2010. They were told she was a child, but her vocabulary and adult teeth suggested otherwise.

 Barnett chronicles the steps she took to improve her son’s quality of life in her memoir, The Spark, for which the author was largely commended.

 The Barnetts also had experience as foster parents, having run a children’s daycare from their Westfield, Indiana home.
-So in 2010, they naturally agreed to the “emergency adoption” of six-year-old Natalia Grace.
+So in 2010, they naturally agreed to the “emergency adoption” of eight-year-old Natalia Grace.